vivian510/Phase-4-Project/README.md

 > There is still room for improvement, particularly in handling the positive class (5).

 # Recommendations
--  By experimenting with advanced feature engineering,
+- Experimenting with advanced feature engineering,
 - Experiment further with different other  models
 - Implement further ensemble methods
 - Perform extensive Hyper parameter Tuning